diarmidmackenzie/key-bindings/README.md

 ### Overview

-This is a simple A-Frame component that allows keyboard controls to be used to trigger events on any component in an A-Frame scene.
+This is a simple A-Frame component that allows events to be triggered on an entity in an A-Frame scene. on the basis of:

+- A keypress
+- An event on another entity, identified by ID.

 Example use cases:

 - Keyboard controls for an on-screen non-camera element
+- Event-based controls (not positional controls) from VR controllers.
 - Debugging / testing.
 Easy to fire a named event on-demand (only works for simple events that don't require accompanying event data).

 This is not intended for use for keyboard controls of camera elements.
 For that use the built-in A-Frame WASD controls, or keyboard-controls in A-Frame Extras.